jesperancinha/mancalaje/Readme.md

 ## Introduction for the introduction

-This game is a slight change from he typical Kalah game, where in this case I'll be using coffe mugs instead of stones.
+This game is a slight change from the typical Kalah game, where in this case I'll be using coffe mugs instead of stones.
 This way, more original will rules will be added.
 Stay tuned...

 ☕️

+Note that the above will happen along with multiple other changes.
+Check out my [planning document](./Planning.md) if you want to know more.

 ## Introduction